carpediem/JSend/documentation.md

 public JSend::widthData(array $data): JSend public JSend::withError(string $errorMessage = null, int $errorCode = null): JSend
 ```

+The parameters follow the same restrictions used for instantiating a `JSend` object.

-<p class="message-warning">If the modification is not possible or forbidden a PHP Exception will be thrown.</p>
+<p class="message-warning">If the modification is not possible or forbidden an <code>InvalidArgumentException</code> or an <code>UnexpectedValueException</code> will be thrown.</p>

 #### Example